 - Sun-dried and Grilled Octopus

 Another reason Medusa is popular is its prices.
 The average main is priced at €14 and a carafe of wine is €5.50.
 For less than €20 per person, you can have a delightful meal that ticks all the right boxes.

 Medusa Milos is positioned on the water’s edge and if you arrive at the right time, you can easily get a table overlooking the washing line of drying octopuses.
 Regardless of what time you arrive at Medusa, you will encounter a waiting line.
 Put your name down on the waiting list and have a wander around the picturesque village.

 Ok so Aggeliki Ice Cream Shop isn’t a restaurant, but hear me out!
 We ate breakfast in Aggeliki four mornings in a row because it was that good.
 The portions are enormous, the prices decent and the serving staff is incredibly friendly.

-The pastel colors of the outdoor seatings initially drew us in, and the promise of a huge bowl of Greek yogurt drenched in honey and walnuts was too hard to pass by.
+The pastel colors of the outdoor seating initially drew us in, and the promise of a huge bowl of Greek yogurt drenched in honey and walnuts was too hard to pass by.
 Aggeliki also happens to be the meeting place for a lot of tour groups that leave to sail around Milos.

 Top Tip: Go for a walk with your ice cream around the marina and pick out your favorite superyacht.